 “Every year, September-October is more of a quiet period for us.
 We run a pretty high occupancy year round, so this gives us an opportunity to get routine maintenance done in the rooms and to also give the staff a break as well,” added McAnally.
 “It’s not uncommon for other properties here in Turks and Caicos to close during this time period because it’s typically a slower period.”

-McAnally also noted that the resort will remain open until the very last day, and that when it reopens on Oct.
-16 it will be a full opening, with all 20 restaurants opening that same day.
+McAnally also noted that the resort will remain open until the very last day, and come Oct.
+16 it will be a full opening, with all 20 restaurants available to guests that same day.